 Discover Nelson’s Don’t Miss Events Of The Year

-Nelson & the surrounding area is known for its unique artistic vibe and our events are no exception.
+Nelson and the surrounding area is known for its unique artistic vibe and our events are no exception.
 From music festivals, street parties, markets, Christmas fairs, food competitions, theatre performances, hockey games, ski competitions, literary events, and so much more – there are events for every interest and age!

 Below is a list of annual events followed by a daily event calendar.